USS Stockdale (DDG-106): Ship history

 On 11 November 2024, the Houthis again attacked the Spruance and Stockdale, launching eight drones, five ballistic missiles and three cruise missiles at the American destroyers.
 All of the projectiles were shot down by the destroyers with no damage or casualties to the vessels.
 The Stockdale used the destroyer's five-inch gun to shoot down one of the Houthi uncrewed aerial vehicles while transiting the Bab el-Mandeb Strait, going from the Red Sea into the Gulf of Aden.

 On 1 December 2024, the Stockdale and were attacked by Houthis with three ballistic missiles, three drones and one cruise missile while escorting three merchant vessels in the Gulf of Aden.
 All of the projectiles were intercepted with no damage or casualties.

 Stockdale and O'Kane were attacked again while escorting three merchant vessels in the Gulf of Aden on 9–10 December.
 They successfully engaged and defeated multiple drones and one cruise missile with no damage or casualties.

+The USS Stockdale arrived in Panama on September 20th, 2025 on its way to joining the growing U.S. Navy presence in the Caribbean as part of President Donald Trump’s campaign to combat drug cartels.